microbuilderz/AWS/CoudPractitioner/AWS-course.md

     like dedicated Hosts, but no access to the hardware. hardware will no be shared.

++ **AWS Cost Explorer**

+    It can analyze your Amazon EC2 usage over the past 7, 30, or 60 days.
+AWS Cost Explorer also provides customized recommendations for Savings Plans.

 ## [EC2 Storage](../TechnicalProfessional/AWS-core.md#storage-services-)

 ### Amazon Machine Images (AMI)